IndieDragoness/graphql-practice-server/README.md

 Try to be as descriptive as possible so others can learn the implementation!

 If you need to add images to your `README.md` (who doesn't like having a diagram?), create an `images` folder in your implementation's directory and then save the image there.
 Use HTML to add the image and properly center it.
 If you are curious how this is done, check out the other `README.md`'s in this project.

+### Init
+1. `cd` into the `graphql-practice-server/<new_practice_server>` directory
+2. `npm init`
+3. `npm install --save express express-graphql graphql lodash`
+4. Put together the bare essentials of an express server to start a new express application and listen to an outside port.
+See the `graphql_practice_no_database` directory for the bare bones example of this.

 # Common Errors
 ## Syntax Error: GraphQL Request